samcottle/freecodecamp/notes/ES6.md

 ```

 ## Using rest operators
-A rest operator is a way of creating more flexible functions, that take a variable number of arguments (indefinite, in fact).
+A rest operator (`...`) is a way of creating more flexible functions, which can take an indefinite number of arguments.
 For example, the following function:
 ```js
 const sum = (function() {